- Boston University

 Research

-I am uninspired by our current suite of languages that make use of manually specified formal specs.
-These tend to offload the intellectual challenge of coming up with exhaustive static guarantees to developers, those which donβt have the domain-specific expertise or simply time to become reasonable proof engineers.
+I am not convinced by the demanding workflow of current suite of languages that require manual work in a specification language on top of the implementation language.
+These offload the intellectual challenge of coming up with static guarantees to developers, many of whom either donβt have the domain-specific expertise or the time to become reasonable proof engineers.
+This has motivated my main interests: programming languages, formal methods for software engineering, and automated reasoning.

-I develop type systems to guarantee behavioral soundness while easing the need/complexity of directly mechanizing code.
+To address this issue, I develop type systems to guarantee behavioral soundness while easing/eliminating the need of directly specifying code behavior.
 I want to assure all well-typed and well-constructed programs imply well-behaved programs.
+I primarily make use of gradual, dependent/refinement, and probabilistic/plausibilistic types, in tandem with proof mining, automation, and repair.

 Community

 Iβm a member of the Audio/Video team for SIGPLAN conferences.
-While this is just volunteering work, Iβve come to put a considerable amount of time into it, so feel free check out SIGPLANβs official YouTube Channel if youβre interested in some cool PL videos!
+While this is just volunteering work, weβve come to put a considerable amount of time and effort into making conferences run as smoothly as possible!
+Feel free check out SIGPLANβs official YouTube Channel if youβre interested in some cool PL videos.

 Tired of my site?
 Click here for a random one of my friends.